 Operating costs for the leases and wells in this report were furnished by Northern and are based on the operating expense reports of Northern and include only those costs directly applicable to the leases or wells.
-Certain water handling and disposal costs are included in the operating costs.
 The operating costs include a portion of general and administrative costs allocated directly to the leases and wells.
-The operating costs for non-operated properties include the COPAS overhead costs that are allocated directly to the leases and wells under terms of operating agreements.

 The operating costs furnished to us were accepted as factual data and reviewed by us for their reasonableness; however, we have not conducted an independent verification of the operating cost data used by Northern.
 No deduction was made for loan repayments, interest expenses, or exploration and development prepayments that were not charged directly to the leases or wells.